Tuesday, January 22, 2013

 There it was in what seemed like big, bold letters: "Better with Bacon" on the store's cooking class schedule slated for none other than my birthday.
 It was at that moment that the heavens opened and the angels told me this was destiny.
 Ok, well maybe that was not exactly how it went, but it sure felt like it.
 I mean, come on: "Better with Bacon" on the day of my birth?!
 I immediately snapped a picture of the calendar and sent it out to my friends, saying "Too bad I have to work, this would be an awesome way to spend my birthday!"

 Fast forward to the week before my birthday.
-I hadn't really thought about the cooking class much after that fateful holiday shopping day, when I get a text from my beau asking what time I had to work until on my birthday.
+I hadn't really thought about the cooking class much after that fateful holiday shopping day, when I get a text asking what time I had to work until on my birthday.
 "8p.m."
 I replied.
 To which the return text said, "Hmmm...looks like I'll be cooking bacon alone."
-Apparently I picked a good guy who actually listened to my plight of going to bacon cooking class, just one that forgot my work hours.

 After much pleading with coworkers and my boss to help me get to cooking class, I finally found someone willing to change days off, giving me my whole birthday off of work.
 The persuasive powers of bacon worked as I promised to bring in something I learned how to cook in exchange.